If your are planning to cycle an EuroVelo route, please visit www.eurovelo.com

-You can visit the EuroVelo Planning website at www.eurovelo.org
+You can also visit the EuroVelo coordination website at www.eurovelo.org

 EuroVelo, the European cycle route network, is a project of the European Cyclists’ Federation (ECF).

 The aim of the ECF EuroVelo project is to promote and coordinate the creation and operation of a complete European cycle route network, the EuroVelo network, crossing and uniting the whole European continent.
 This is the truly sustainable Trans-European Transport Network.

 If you would like to know more about cycling one of the EuroVelo routes visit: www.eurovelo.com.
 For more detailed information about the development of the network itself, make sure you go to the website: www.eurovelo.org

 The objectives of ECF for the EuroVelo project are:

 - To ensure the implementation of very high quality European-grade cycle routes in all countries of Europe, carrying the best European practice across borders and harmonising standards